 How to Get Free Books for Kids

 Use these strategies to get free books for kids.
-Some are physical books and others are PDFs or ebooks, but they all offer great ways to give kids access to a wide variety of reading material — without spending a cent.
+Some are physical books and others are PDFs or ebooks, but they all offer great ways to give children access to a wide variety of reading material — without spending a cent.

 1. Imagination Library

 In 1995, the country music superstar started Imagination Library to give free books to children in her home county in Tennessee.
-She wanted to help preschool-aged children develop a love of reading, even if their families couldn’t afford books.
+She wanted to help preschool-aged children develop a love of reading even if their families couldn’t afford books.

 In 2000, she expanded the program, partnering with local communities to send more than 60 million books to kids in the U.S., Canada and the U.K. Local partners include preschool programs, libraries and service organizations along with many other groups.